Cultural depictions of William III of England

+Cultural depictions of William III reflect the lasting political and religious significance of William III of England (1650–1702) across Ireland, Britain, and beyond.
+William is most prominently commemorated in Northern Ireland, where his victory at the Battle of the Boyne (1690) remains a central symbol of Unionist and Loyalist identity.
+Depictions of William appear across a wide range of media, including broadside ballads, decorative glass, equestrian statues, murals, banners, literature, film, and television.

 Ballads

 Copies of extant seventeenth-century broadside ballads about William III and Mary II, such as "England's Triumph", "England's Happiness in the Crowning of William and Mary", "A new loyal song, upon King William's Progress into Ireland" and "Royal Courage, King William's Happy Success in Ireland", are housed in Magdalene College's Pepys Library, the National Library of Scotland, and the British Library.